kidushintsa/ai-software-engineer-assignment-ts/README.md

 # AI Experts Assignment (JS/TS)

-This assignment demonstrates the ability to:
+This assignment evaluates your ability to:

-- Set up a small JavaScript/TypeScript project that runs reliably both locally and in Docker.
+- set up a small JavaScript/TypeScript project to run reliably (locally + in Docker).
 - Pin dependencies for reproducible installs.
 - Write focused tests to reproduce a bug.
-- Implement a minimal and reviewable fix.
+- Implement a minimal, reviewable fix.

 ---